iluvjava/Maths/AMATH 584/Stability and Conditioning.md

  > {||\delta x||/||x||}
  > \right)$$

-So we measure the pertubations relative to the input vector, and measure the pertubations relative to the output vector from the function, and then we are interested iewn the ratio between the 2, if this scales too big, then we are in a bit of a trouble.
+So we measure the perturbations relative to the input vector, and measure the perturbations relative to the output vector from the function, and then we are interested in the ratio between the 2, if this scales too big, then we are in a bit of a trouble.

 Generalizing the concepts to any function, we will use the jacobian matrix.